Central Line Associated Bloodstream Infection

 What is a central line-associated bloodstream infection (CLABSI)?

-What increases my risk for CLABSI?
+What increases my risk for a CLABSI?

-- Being very young or very old
+- Being very young or elderly

 - A critical illness such as sepsis, major trauma, surgery, burns, or a long hospitalization